 in your Windows so you are not able to use some reserved bandwidth for

-default.
-Please consult your router's manual for more information.
+enabled by default.
+Please consult your router's manual for more

 - Your computer is infected with malicious software which altered the low